faassen/secretweblog_zola/content/posts/the-emerging-graphql-python-stack.md

 slug = "the-emerging-graphql-python-stack"

 [taxonomies]
-tags = ["javascript", "python", "planetpython", "graphql", "relay"]
+tags = ["javascript", "python", "planetpython", "graphql", "rest"]
 +++

 GraphQL is an interesting technology originating at Facebook.
 It is a